pkmn/stats/README.md

     └── moveset
         └── format-N.txt

-Numerous other options for processing and reporting exist beyond the default, run `./process --help` for more details.
+Numerous other options for processing exist beyond the default, including options for saving intermediate state, as well as limiting the number of threads used or the batch size run `./process --help` for more details.

+If you wish to construct different reports or tweak which reports are produced, see the `@psim/stats` sub package, housed under `src/stats`.

 License
 ------------------------------------------------------------------------